zack-shoylev/devsite/source/_posts/2013-08-13-bookstore-for-ipython-notebooks.markdown

 The greatest feature to the notebook is the ease to which you can share notebooks with others.
 This allows others to run through your code (👍 for reproducibility), change it locally, and see results for themselves.
 By default the notebooks are stored in the same directory IPython was invoked from and have a file extension of `.ipynb`.
 The easiest way to share them is to put the notebook file on the web, through a GitHub Gist or in a GitHub repo, then link to it through the [notebook viewer](http://nbviewer.ipython.org/).

-There's another way to store and save these notebooks now, using OpenStack Swift or Rackspace CloudFiles: Bookstore.
+There's another way to store and save these notebooks now, using OpenStack Swift or Rackspace CloudFiles: [Bookstore](http://github.com/rgbkrk/bookstore).

 # Bookstore

 [Bookstore](http://github.com/rgbkrk/bookstore) allows you to save your IPython notebooks to OpenStack Swift or CloudFiles, seamlessly, while interacting with the notebook.
 You can even CDN enable your notebooks so they can be downloaded or [viewed by others](http://nbviewer.ipython.org/).

-Install bookstore via pip:
+Install bookstore via pip

 ```bash
 $ pip install bookstore
 ```

-then add bookstore to your IPython configuration
+Then add bookstore to your IPython configuration

 ```python
 # Setup IPython Notebook to write notebooks to CloudFiles